 10 Feb Bhutan Travel Itinerary for Budget Travelers

-For all the places I have been, Bhutan easily makes it to the top 5.
+Of all the places I have been, Bhutan easily makes it to the top 5.
 It’s beautiful, it’s green, it’s exotic and the air is so clean, it will feel unnatural.
 But the highlight is its relaxed pace, its connection with the traditional past and its empathy for nature.
-I only don’t want to talk about my Bhutan travel itinerary, which you can find up on the internet enough but also about what to look for there.
+I don’t want to talk about my Bhutan travel itinerary, which you can find on the internet but also about what to look for there.